 The USGS did not do this research alone.
 Agencies that cooperated with us on data collection and model development or provided funding were the Ohio Water Development Authority, Northeast Ohio Regional Sewer District, Cuyahoga County Board of Health, the Ohio Lake Erie Office, U.S. Environmental Protection Agency, and the University of Toledo, Erie County Health Department, Muskingum Watershed Conservancy District, and Lake County General Health District.

 Yes, models are being developed by research institutions and public agencies for other coastal and inland beaches in the United States.

-As part of a Great Lakes Beach Health initiative, a USGS Midwest area team is working with local agencies to develop and implement the use of predictive models at approximately 50 beaches across the Great Lakes.
-Specifically, at Ohio Great Lakes beaches, the USGS is working to develop models at Mentor Headlands State Park (Mentor), Fairport Harbor (Painesville), Villa Angela (Cleveland), Lakeview (Lorain), Vermillion West (Vermillion), Nickel Plate Beach (Huron), and Lakefront (Huron).
+As part of a Great Lakes Beach Health initiative, a USGS Midwest area team worked with local agencies to develop and implement the use of predictive models at 49 beaches across the Great Lakes.
+Specifically, at Ohio Great Lakes beaches, this work led to initiating nowcasts during 2014 at Mentor Headlands State Park (Mentor), Fairport Harbor (Painesville), Vermillion Main Street Beach (Vermillion), and Nickel Plate Beach (Huron).

-As part of another project at inland lakes, the USGS Ohio Water Science Center is working with local agencies to develop and implement the use of predictive models at six recreational lakes in Ohio—Buckeye Lake, Alum Creek, CJ Brown Reservoir, Grand Lake St. Mary’s, Tappan Lake, and Atwood Lake.
+As part of another project and report of inland lakes, the USGS Ohio Water Science Center worked with local agencies to develop and implement the use of predictive models at six inland recreational lakes in Ohio.

 Is anyone else doing the same kind of research?
 Are other predictive models being used at beaches?